 An infographic is a visual representation of a story.
 You have something to tell your audience, infographics provide you a way of presenting the information more effectively.

-Though writing large articles with lot of textual content has its own importance, infographic is another way to show difficult concepts in a simpler form.
+Though writing large articles with a lot of textual content has its own importance, an infographic is another way to show difficult concepts in a simpler form.